kushkp/Shuttr/README.md

 [heroku]: http://shuttr-app.herokuapp.com

+## Main Features
+- Explore feed is responsive using Masonry
+- Users can create album collections and choose photos from the feed to add to their albums
+- Users may leave comments on photos
+- Users may view pictures in gallery mode (fullscreen)
+- Dynamic search instantly displays results, updating with each keystroke
+- Map displays location of picture
+- Photo thumbnails below map update as map is moved
+- Experimental: Toggling heatmap displays regions with most uploaded pictures

 ## Minimum Viable Product
-Shuttr is a clone of Flickr built on Rails and Backbone.
+Shuttr is a photo sharing application, inspired by Flickr, built on Rails and Backbone.
 Users can:
 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [x] Create accounts